Updated: Sep 27

 animals, flora and fauna).
 Before his death in 1926, Dr Usui taught students to become Masters so that they could teach in turn.

 The American National Institute of Health reported that the use of complementary and alternative medicines increased from 38% to 47% for adults between 2007 and 2012.
 More than 5 years later, it could be expected that the number of hospitals that offer Reiki therapy to their patients is significantly higher.

 Five review articles looking at 10 studies were used to investigate the effect of Reiki therapy on anxiety, stress, and depression.
 Six studies showed that Reiki is able to decrease anxiety in healthy persons as well as in people with various chronic pain conditions such as abdominal hysterectomies, women with breast biopsy, stage I to IV cancer, and community-dwelling older adults.

 Moreover, five studies reported significant positive effects of Reiki therapy on depression in groups with various chronic pain conditions, depressive conditions, women with breast biopsies, and elderly people living in community housing or nursing homes.

-The interest in and use of Reiki therapy are growing all over the world, and more specifically in institutional care.
+The interests in and use of Reiki therapy are growing all over the world, and more specifically, in institutional care.
 Although there are only a few studies conducted about Reiki, the reviews show evidence of benefits in reducing anxiety and depression.